Timmy675g/Eco-Hero-Website/README.md

 2️⃣ Right-click → "Open in Terminal" (or use VS Code Terminal)
 3️⃣ Run this command:

+## Notice!
+Some notes are scattered in css folder! some is used for CSS Tips and how the code works, gotta have a documenting notes and stuff you know :]

 ```bash
 git clone https://github.com/Timmy675g/Eco-Hero-Website.git
 How to Update & Work on the Project :